dataleonlabs/yap/docs/middlewares.md

 });
 ```

-YAP provides a `Response` object as the `response` property of the `Context`.
+Yap provides a `Response` object as the `response` property of the `Context`.
-YAP's `Response` object provides helpful methods for working with
+Yap's `Response` object provides helpful methods for working with
 HTTP responses which delegate to a [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse).

-YAP's pattern of delegating to Node's request and response objects rather than extending them
+Yap's pattern of delegating to Node's request and response objects rather than extending them
 provides a cleaner interface and reduces conflicts between different middleware and with Node
 itself as well as providing better support for stream handling.
 The `IncomingMessage` can still be
 directly accessed as the `req` property on the `Context` and `ServerResponse` can be directly